melkati/CO2-Gadget/README.md

 You are done with credentials.
 Save the file credentials.h

-If you prefer not to keep sensitive data in a file, you can define it in environment variables so you don't need a credentials.h file with your secrets.
+If you prefer not to keep sensitive data in a file, you can define this data in environment variables so you don't need a credentials.h file with your secrets.
+See platformio.ini file for instructions.

-  Unix:
-    export WIFI_SSID='\"my\ ssid\ name\"'
-    export WIFI_PASS='\"my\ password\"'

-  Windows:
-    set WIFI_SSID='"my ssid name"'
-    set WIFI_PASS='"my password"'

 Now there are some more modifications in different places depending if you are using  PlatformIO of Arduino IDE.